Amrmehanna/Calculator/README.md

 ## Program limitations

-  1. Does not allow fractions
+  1. Does not allow fractions only integer number.
   2. I'm unable to print the result of a 32-bit numeric multiplication.<br/> hint :(destination of multiplication required the double size of the two register multiplied which is no to be supported )